-- To make good decisions about recovery processes, you need information on the ways in which the crisis has affected your tourism business, facilities and operations. - Community perceptions and reactions to a crisis should be monitored and any concerns addressed. - Debriefing is essential to identify lessons and areas for improvement.
+- To make good decisions about recovery processes, destinations will need information on the ways in which the crisis has affected tourism facilities and operations. - Community perceptions and reactions to a crisis should be monitored and any concerns addressed. - Debriefing is essential to identify lessons and areas for improvement.